scramjetorg/transform-hub/README.md

 Depending on your machine this may take some time, so it is a perfect time for another hot beverage ☕ or walk 🚶🏼‍♀️ or joggling 🤹‍♂️ or push-ups maybe..? no?
 Then simply wait 🧘 Meantime let me describe you what is happening in the command you have just pasted into the console:

-- `git clone https://github.com/scramjetorg/transform-hub.git` is cloning the hub repository.
+- `git clone https://github.com/scramjetorg/transform-hub.git` is cloning STH repository.
-- `cd transform-hub` is changing the directory to the hub repository.
+- `cd transform-hub` is changing the directory to STH repository.
-- `yarn install` is installing all the dependencies of the hub.
+- `yarn install` is installing all the dependencies of STH.
-- `yarn build:all` is building all the hub packages, this script includes three other building scripts (yarn build:packages && yarn build:refapps && yarn build:docker).
+- `yarn build:all` is building all STH packages, this script includes three other building scripts (yarn build:packages && yarn build:refapps && yarn build:docker).
-- `npm i -g ./dist/cli` is installing the hub CLI as a global command.
+- `npm i -g ./dist/cli` is installing STH CLI as a global command.

-When the package installation and build is complete hub should be ready to run.
+When the package installation and build is complete, STH should be ready to run.
 To confirm that we will try to start it.
-There are several ways to do it, but for now we will use the [script](package.json#start) that will run the hub from node:
+There are several ways to do it, but for now we will use the [script](package.json#start) that will run STH from node:

 ```bash
 yarn start -P 8000
 ```

-The parameter `-P` makes the hub listen on port 8000.
-If you skip this parameter the hub will listen on port 8000 anyway.
-This port is set as a default value in the hub configuration file.
+The parameter `-P` makes STH listen on port 8000.
+If you skip this parameter, it will listen on port 8000 anyway.
+This port is set as a default value in STH configuration file.

-When it's done, the Hub should be running and you should see initial logs showing that the API server has been started on port 8000, something like this:
+When it's done, STH should be running and you should see initial logs showing that the API server has been started on port 8000, something like this:

 ```bash
 2022-01-14T10:26:39.201Z info (object:Host) API listening on: 0.0.0.0:8000
 ```

-Hub is all set and ready to work with.
-To stop the hub use `Ctrl+C` or kill the process with command: `kill -9 $(lsof -t -i:8000)`.
+STH is all set and ready to work with.
+To stop it use `Ctrl+C` or kill the process with command: `kill -9 $(lsof -t -i:8000)`.

 ![hub_start](./images/hub_start.png)

-As we mentioned before, the current Hub can be also installed from the npm registry -> [@scramjet/sth](https://www.npmjs.com/package/@scramjet/sth):
+As we mentioned before, the current STH can be also installed from the npm registry -> [@scramjet/sth](https://www.npmjs.com/package/@scramjet/sth):

 ```bash
 npm i -g @scramjet/sth   # installs the package globally